voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting/events.md

 ---
 ### On Invalid Token Error

 Emitted when the access token is invalid or has expired.
-You need to acquire a new token from the service to continue the operation.
+After receiving the error, you need to acquire a new token from the service to continue the operation.

 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/nodes/event-token-error.png" width="250px">